-The basement of houses today serves many vital purposes like storage or workspace; some even use theirs for taking alone time away from others.
-However, there is one thing that all basements have in common, which is poor indoor air quality and humidity.
-It is common knowledge that a dehumidifier is the best solution for dealing with poor humidity.
+The basements today serve many vital purposes like storage or workspace.
+Some even use theirs for taking alone time away from others.
+However, all basements have a common issue: poor indoor air quality and humidity.
+It is common knowledge that a dehumidifier is the best solution for dealing with insufficient humidity.
 However, what to set your dehumidifier in a basement could be a challenge.

-A basement is one place where moisture easily accumulates.
-If the dehumidifier does not run at an adequate speed, it would have no impact on humidity.
-There are several things to consider when choosing the right level to set your dehumidifier, and that would be our focus in this article.
+A basement is one place where moisture quickly accumulates.
+If the dehumidifier does not run at an adequate speed, it will not impact humidity.
+There are several things to consider when choosing the right level to set your dehumidifier, which would be our focus in this article.

-To effectively tackle humidity in a basement, the humidifier used must be set at the right level.
-Running it at extremely high speeds risks you over humidifying and causing cracks to woods and also an invitation to viruses that thrive in such conditions.
-On the other hand, running the unit at insufficient speed would mean that the dehumidifier never gets to reduce moisture to a safe level, defeating the whole purpose of running one.
+To effectively tackle humidity in a basement, you must set the humidifier at the right level.
+Running it at extremely high speeds risks you over-humidifying, causing cracks to wood; on the other hand, running the unit at insufficient speed would mean that the dehumidifier never gets to reduce moisture to a safe level, defeating the whole purpose of running one.

-Finding a balance speed for running the dehumidifier is therefore important, along with a hygrometer to monitor relative humidity.
+Therefore, finding a balance speed for running the dehumidifier is essential, along with a hygrometer to monitor relative humidity.
 Some products come with one that helps them work smart.
-However, these units are built to be used at home rather than in the basement.
-We, therefore, recommend that you purchase a hygrometer to help accurately measure the relative humidity in the basement.
+However, these units are for home usage rather than the basement.
+Therefore, we recommend purchasing a hygrometer to help accurately measure the relative humidity in the basement.

 Regardless of the season, if the relative humidity is higher than the recommended level of 60%, you should run a dehumidifier.
 Nevertheless, some seasons have more dry air than others, and humidity might be lower than some other seasons.

-In a better perspective, winter generally has colder and drier air than in summer.
-As a result of this, there would come a time when you do not need to run a dehumidifier during winter.
-However, this does not mean that humidity cannot be higher than recommended during the winter period, so keep watch.
+In a better perspective, winter generally has colder and drier air than summer.
+As a result, there will come a time when you do not need to run a dehumidifier during winter.
+However, this does not mean that humidity cannot be higher than recommended during winter, so keep watch.

-Summer seasons, on the other hand, have high humidity, and you would need to run the dehumidifier more often to compensate for this.
+On the other hand, summer seasons have high humidity, and you would need to run the dehumidifier more often to compensate for this.

 Read Also: Do humidifiers use a lot of electricity?

-The level of humidity in a basement should perform just enough to keep humidity at a safe level.
+The humidity level in a basement should perform just enough to keep humidity at a safe level.
 Basements are more exposed to a constant source of moisture from the external environment; therefore, your dehumidifier should run very frequently.

-This can be easily done with units that have a humidistat, which allows you to set precise relative humidity levels that it should maintain, after which it turns off.
-As soon as there is a spike in humidity again, the humidifier starts to run.
+This can be quickly done with units with a humidistat, which allows you to set precise relative humidity levels that it should maintain, after which it turns off.
+The humidifier starts to run as soon as there is a spike in humidity again.

 Also, there is a chance that the dehumidifier never shuts off, and if you encounter this, it means that there is possibly air leakage that allows more moisture into the basement.
-When this happens, your dehumidifier has to run much longer and also harder than it normally would, and as a result, cost you more in electric bills.
+When this happens, your dehumidifier has to run much longer and harder than it usually would, and as a result, it costs you more in electric bills.
 Ensure you find and seal such leakages.

 Where in the basement should you place a dehumidifier?

 Also, do not place the dehumidifier too close to any surface.
-This is because items directly close to the dehumidifier tend to dry our more quickly, and like wood or concrete, could develop cracks or become too dry.
+This is because items directly close to the dehumidifier tend to dry more quickly and, like wood or concrete, could develop cracks or become too dry.
 It can happen even when the whole basement is not properly dehumidified.

-Another thing to note is that the dehumidifier should be placed in a centralized location of the basement, where it would draw air from all sides.
-If it does not have a 360 degrees air inlet, then face the side where air enters through to the air with the most humidity concentration.
-However, it would be best if you still tried to centralize the unit in the best position possible to achieve maximum air circulation.
+Another thing to note is that the dehumidifier should be placed in a centralized basement location, where it would draw air from all sides.
+If it does not have a 360-degree air inlet, face the side where air enters the atmosphere with the most humidity.
+However, trying to centralize the unit in the best position possible to achieve maximum air circulation would be best.

 There is a good chance that it would not.
 However, this also depends on the capacity of the dehumidifier.
-A basement is mostly secluded from the rest of the home and located in odd locations like underground, or do not have direct accessibility to the rest of the house.
-As a result of this, air would not circulate properly between the basement and the rest of the home.
+A basement is mainly secluded from the rest of the home and located in odd locations like underground or does not have direct accessibility to the rest of the house.
+As a result, air would not circulate appropriately between the basement and the rest of the home.

-A dehumidifier works across multi-rooms on the basis that they all circulate the same air, and when they don’t, there is no way the humidifier is effective across both.
-This is why it is recommended to leave doors and outlets to other rooms open when dehumidifying the whole house with a single unit.
+A dehumidifier works across multiple because they all circulate the same air, and when they don’t, there is no way the humidifier is effective across both.
+This is why leaving doors and outlets to other rooms open when dehumidifying the whole house with a single unit is recommended.

 Wrapping things up, a power dehumidifier would probably be able to draw moisture from the closest room to it if it is left open, but that’s all.
 It cannot do much outside that.
-Also, you might have to over humidify your basement before the drop in humidity is felt across the other rooms since the dehumidifier is stationed in the basement.
+Also, you might have to humidify your basement before the humidity drop is felt across the other rooms since the dehumidifier is stationed in the basement.

 Our recommendation is to purchase a separate dehumidifier for your basement, whole house, and upstairs if you really want to get the humidity out.